DolibarrLabs/damb/README.md

 ## Documentation

-Find the documentation on [this link](https://axel-dev.github.io/dolibarr-modules-docs/#/modules/damb/doc).
+Find the documentation [here](https://axel-dev.github.io/dolibarr-modules-docs/#/modules/damb/doc).
 You can improve it by sending pull requests to [this repository](https://github.com/AXeL-dev/dolibarr-modules-docs).

 ## Contributing